If you do not see the answer to your question below, please contact us by phone or email.

 Does EMT UTAH provide job placement?

 We cannot provide formal job placement but we do have a portion of our course where we discuss all of the different sectors of the economy that employ EMT’s and AEMT’s.
-We do iinvite employers to speak to our classes and provide job leads to students via the website and Facebook.
+We also invite employers to speak to our classes and attend our two job fairs each year, and provide job leads to students via the website and Facebook.

 Back to Top